Uncovering Hidden Costs of Renting an RV

 The perennial question for travelers is whether to opt for a driveable motorhome or a towable unit.
 There is a striking difference in expenses not just in rental rates, but more so when considering the unexpected RV rental expenses tied to each category.
 The table below illustrates the cost comparison to aid future renters in making an informed choice that suits their budget and travel style.

-See also Ultimate RV Rental Checklist - Prep for Adventure!
+See also Ultimate Guide to Renting an RV for Festivals

 RV Type Average Rental Cost Fuel Efficiency Total Estimated Cost *